Bioage Labs (BIOA) Faces Securities Class Action On Behalf Of IPO Investors After Discontinuing Weight-Loss Drug Trial– Hagens Berman

-(MENAFN- GlobeNewsWire - Nasdaq) SAN FRANCISCO, Jan.
-13, 2025 (GLOBE NEWSWIRE) -- BioAge Labs (NASDAQ: BIOA) , a biopharmaceutical company focused on metabolic diseases, is facing a class-action lawsuit from shareholders who allege the company misled investors about the safety and prospects of a key drug candidate before its initial public offering last September.
+SAN FRANCISCO, Jan.
+17, 2025 (GLOBE NEWSWIRE) -- BioAge Labs (NASDAQ: BIOA) , a biopharmaceutical company focused on metabolic diseases, is facing a class-action lawsuit from shareholders who allege the company misled investors about the safety and prospects of a key drug candidate before its initial public offering last September.

 Hagens Berman urges investors who purchased BioAge shares in the company's IPO or on the open market and suffered substantial losses to submit your losses now.